Bullet Club: 2014

 Later in the month, Bullet Club took part in NJPW's North American tour, produced in collaboration with ROH.
 The Young Bucks, who entered the tour as both the IWGP Junior Heavyweight and ROH World Tag Team Champions, lost the latter title to reDRagon (Bobby Fish and Kyle O'Reilly) on May 17, ending their two-month reign in their first defense.
 Meanwhile, their seven-month reign as the IWGP Junior Heavyweight Tag Team Champions ended on June 21 at Dominion 6.21, where they were defeated by the Time Splitters in their sixth defense.
-Later that same event, Bad Luck Fale defeated Shinsuke Nakamura to become the new IWGP Intercontinental Champion.
-On June 29, Yujiro Takahashi brought another title over to the Bullet Club, when he defeated Tomohiro Ishii with help from his stablemates for the NEVER Openweight Championship.
+During the following months, the stable won more championships when Fale defeated Shinsuke Nakamura to become the new IWGP Intercontinental Champion and Takahashi defeated Tomohiro Ishii to win the NEVER Openweight Championship.
 With the win, Bullet Club had won every title in NJPW, now simultaneously holding all four of its heavyweight titles.

-From July 21 to August 8, five members of Bullet Club took part in the 2014 G1 Climax with Fale and Gallows wrestling in block A and Anderson, Styles and Takahashi in block B. All five failed to advance from their blocks with Fale finishing third and Gallows ninth in their block of eleven and Styles finishing second, Anderson third and Takahashi tied sixth in their block.
-Styles was eliminated due to losing to block winner Okada in their head-to-head match.
-On August 10, Global Force Wrestling (GFW) founder Jeff Jarrett and GFW manager Scott D'Amore joined the group when both Jarrett and D'Amore cleared the ring from Bullet Club's attack on Tanahashi, then Jarrett proceeded on attacking Tanahashi with a custom Bullet Club guitar after he had defeated Styles in a non-title match.
+From July 21 to August 8, five members of Bullet Club took part in the 2014 G1 Climax, but all five failed to advance from their blocks.
+On August 10, Jeff Jarrett and Scott D'Amore joined the group.
 On September 21 at Destruction in Kobe, Fale lost the IWGP Intercontinental Championship back to Shinsuke Nakamura in his first defense.
 Bullet Club lost their two remaining singles titles on October 13 at King of Pro-Wrestling with Takahashi losing the NEVER Openweight Championship back to Tomohiro Ishii in his second title defense, while in the main event Styles lost the IWGP Heavyweight Championship to Hiroshi Tanahashi in his third defense, after Jeff Jarrett's outside interference was stopped by the returning Yoshitatsu (Jarrett would leave the faction shortly after).